sharetribe/flex-docs/src/docs/ftw-styling/how-to-improve-performance/index.md

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is a
 good tool to check rendering performance.
-At least check those pages that are visible to unauthenticated users (e.g. landing page, search page, listing page, about page and other static pages).
+At least check those pages that are visible to unauthenticated users (e.g. landing page, search page, listing page, about page and other content pages).

 Lighthouse will give you some tips about how to improve performance and other aspects that website developers should think about.